|| Full Stereo

 resolution using internal

-high speed MIDI creating short reflections similar to room reverb.
-For
+creating short reflections similar to room reverb.
+For the slower

-the slower (normal) arpeggio the channels can use different
+(normal) arpeggio the channels can use different parameters for the

 MIDI input / workstation control with PS/2 keyboard

-The Synthesizer takes the MIDI notes and produces audio signals for each midi channel from generic functions, tone banks, or
+The synthesizer engine takes the MIDI notes and produces audio signals for each midi channel from generic functions, tone banks, or

 DDS-based.
 Wave table is planned.